Nikita Krylov: UFC return

 In late June 2018, Fight Nights Global president Kamil Gadzhiev announced that the promotion has released Krylov from his contract in order to allow him to negotiate a new contract with the UFC.

 Krylov faced Jan Błachowicz on September 15, 2018, at UFC Fight Night 136.
 He lost the fight via submission in the second round.

-Krylov faced Ovince Saint Preux, in a re-match, on April 13, 2019, at UFC 236.
+Krylov faced Ovince Saint Preux, in a rematch, on April 13, 2019, at UFC 236.
 He won the fight via a submission due to a rear-naked choke in round two.

-Krylov faced Glover Teixeira on September 14, 2019, at UFC on ESPN+ 16.
+Krylov faced Glover Teixeira on September 14, 2019, at UFC Fight Night 158.
 He lost the back-and-forth fight via split decision, the first decision loss in his 32-fight career.

 Krylov faced Johnny Walker on March 14, 2020, at UFC Fight Night 170.
 He won the fight via unanimous decision.

 Krylov was expected to face Volkan Oezdemir on October 18, 2020, at UFC Fight Night 180.
 However, Oezdemir pulled out of the fight in early October citing a knee injury.
 A replacement could not be found, so Krylov was removed from the card.

 Krylov faced Magomed Ankalaev on February 27, 2021, at UFC Fight Night 186.
 He lost the fight via unanimous decision.

 Krylov faced Paul Craig on March 19, 2022, at UFC Fight Night 204.
 He lost the fight via a triangle choke in round one.

-Krylov faced Alexander Gustafsson at UFC Fight Night 208.
+Krylov faced Alexander Gustafsson on July 23, 2022, at UFC Fight Night 208.
 He won the fight via knockout in the first round.
 This win earned him the Performance of the Night award.

 Krylov faced Volkan Oezdemir on October 22, 2022, at UFC 280.
 He won the bout via unanimous decision.

 Krylov was scheduled to face Ryan Spann on February 25, 2023, at UFC Fight Night 220.
 However, the day of the event, Krylov fell ill and the main event was cancelled and the pair was rescheduled to meet at UFC Fight Night: Yan vs. Dvalishvili two weeks later.
 He won the fight via a triangle choke submission in the first round.

+Krylov was scheduled to face Azamat Murzakanov on November 16, 2024 at UFC 309.
+However, Murzakanov withdrew from the fight for unknown reasons.

+Krylov faced former UFC Light Heavyweight title challenger Dominick Reyes on April 12, 2025 at UFC 314.
+He lost the fight by knockout in the first round after being dropped by a left, straight punch.

+Krylov faced Bogdan Guskov on July 26, 2025 at UFC on ABC 9.
+He lost the fight by technical knockout in the first round.

+Krylov is scheduled to face Modestas Bukauskas on January 24, 2026 at UFC 324.